-I last saw Paige Collette in a brilliant burlesque set to Toto's "Africa" at the show #1 Female.
+I last saw Paige Collette in a brilliant performance set to Toto's "Africa" at the show #1 Female.
 This November she will be performing alongside Tatiana Pavela with a new work entitled Buttercream & Scotch.

 JB: Dear Paige, your shows are always wildly fun and unpredictable.
 Give us a little hint about what to expect from Buttercream & Scotch?